bosth/plpygis/doc/source/subclasses.rst

 Lazy evaluation
 ^^^^^^^^^^^^^^^

 ``plpygis`` uses native WKB parsing to extract header information that indicates the geometry type, SRID and the presence of a Z or M dimension.
-Full parsing of the entire geometry only occurs when needed.
-It is therefore possible to test the type and dimensionality of a :class:`Geometry <plpygis.geometry.Geometry>` with only the first few bytes of data having been read.
-Perform these checks before performing any action that will require reading the remainder of the WKB.
+Full parsing of the entire geometry occurs immediately, and therefore it is not possible to test the type and dimensionality of a :class:`Geometry <plpygis.geometry.Geometry>` without reading the entire WKB, which can be expensive for complex geometries.

 Caching
 ^^^^^^^